Iceland on the Cheap?

 If you intend to stay mainly in Reykjavik, you can get a taste of the country and the people by taking an excursion with one of the two Icelandic hiking groups: www.utivist.is or www.fi.is.
 Other than camping, youth hostels and farmhouse accommodations (www.farmholidays.is) are good options.
 If the farm or hostel is remote, the hosts will normally pick you up from the nearest town for a reasonable fee.
 If you are hiking the interior, you can stay in a hut owned by one of the touring clubs for about $12.
 Check with the organization to make sure the hut is available.

 Work and Study in Iceland

 Casual work is most plentiful during the summer months in the construction and tourist industries.
 Citizens of EC and EFTA countries do not need work permits.
-Citizens of other countries should check regarding rules for living and working in Iceland (new.ahus.is/?lang=en).
+Citizens of other countries should check regarding rules for living and working in Iceland.

-Many foreign students come to Iceland, and a number of University courses are taught in English (www.hi.is).
+Many foreign students come to the country, and a number of University of Iceland courses are taught in English.

 Swimming is one of the main pastimes for Icelanders.
 Pools are cheap, about $2 a visit.
 Alternatively, you can go to the new Reykjavik beach, Nautholsvik, which also has a hot pot, a paddling pool, and changing rooms.